Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Bundles over spaces of links and resulting real cohomology classes

+For each $\Gamma$, we will consider the bundle $p: X[\Gamma] \to \L^d_m$, where $p$ is given by the left-hand vertical map above followed by the projection to $\L^d_m$.
 Let $F[\Gamma]$ denote the fiber of this bundle, say over a link $f:L \to \R^d$.
 Its dimension is lower than that of $C_\Gamma[\R^d]$, since some points are constrained to lie in the image of $f$.
 Nonetheless its corner structure is the same as that of $C_\Gamma[\R^d]$.
 That is, the faces of $F[\Gamma]$ are in one-to-one correspondence with those of $C_\Gamma[\R^d]$, and this correspondence preserves codimension.
-Thus $F[\Gamma]$ (or alternately $X[\Gamma]$) has principal faces, faces at infinity, and hidden faces corresponding precisely to those of $C_\Gamma[\R^d]$.
+Thus $F[\Gamma]$ (or $X[\Gamma]$) has principal faces, faces at infinity, and hidden faces corresponding precisely to those of $C_\Gamma[\R^d]$.

+For each graph $\Gamma$, $X[\Gamma]$ is orientable as a bundle.
+Indeed, fixing orientations of $\R$ and $\R^d$ and using the ordering of the segment (respectively all) vertices if $d$ is even (respectively odd) determines a compatible orientation on each fiber.
+Thus it is possible to fiberwise integrate forms on this bundle.